d28b/html-slides/README.md

 ### Presentation

 To start the presentation, press `F11` to enable fullscreen, and `p` to switch to *presentation mode*.
 Use the left/right arrow keys (or `Page Up` / `Page Down`) on the keyboard to move to the previous / next slide.
-On mobile devices, you can swipe left/right to move to the previous/next slide.
+On mobile devices, you can swipe left/right.

-The menu button (three stripes) in the upper right corner open the slide index.
+The menu button in the upper right corner (three stripes) opens the slide index.
 Clicking on any slide switches to that slide.

 If you activate another window (or iframe within the slides) during the presentation, the menu button turns red to indicate that the arrow keys (to move to the next slide) don't work.
 Clicking that red button will focus the presentation again, and make the arrow keys work.